Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: More Results of the Scaling Law Fitting

 In Section~\ref{subsec:llm_rs_scale}, we fit Equation~\ref{eq:llm_scaling_law} with the empirical data.
 We only report the values of $\gamma$ and $\beta$, here we report the values of all the parameters in Table~\ref{tab:fitted_params}.

-Moreover, we compare the held-out errors of Equation~\ref{eq:llm_scaling_law} and Equation~\ref{eq:llm_wo_cf} to prove further evidence that $\beta>0$.
+Moreover, we compare the held-out errors of Equation~\ref{eq:llm_scaling_law} and Equation~\ref{eq:llm_wo_cf} to give further evidence that $\beta>0$.
 Specifically, we randomly choose 20\% of the experimental data in Figure~\ref{fig:Lora fit scaling law} as test data, and use the remaining data to fit the two equations.
 Then we will use the two fitted equations to predict the values of test data and calculate the held-out errors as \cite{finetune_scaling}.
 The errors are listed in Table~\ref{tab:held_errors}.
-We find that $\beta>0$ will lead to less held-out errors, which justify our choice for Equation~\ref{eq:llm_scaling_law} and further support our argumnet that $\beta>0$.
+We find that $\beta>0$ will lead to smaller held-out errors, which justifies our choice for Equation~\ref{eq:llm_scaling_law} and further supports our argument that $\beta>0$.
+Although our scaling equations achieve a good fit, they also carry the risk of overparameterization.
+For example, in \cref{tab:adjusted R-square}, we compare the \textbf{adjusted $R^2$} of our equation against that of the single-term equation.
+The advantage of our equation shrinks under this stricter metric, suggesting that greater caution is warranted when generalizing the equation to new scenarios.